 Sources:

 *Links to each relevant law are provided in the “Law, code, or regulation” column.
-As laws change or are repealed in each legislative session, we will update these to reflect any changes made.
+As laws change or are repealed in each legislative session, we will attempt to update these to reflect the changes that were made.

 Important: The information contained within this page is provided as a reference with the understanding that this page and all authors of content, are not rendering legal information or advice.
 The information provided about state medical record retention laws is accurate to the date of the most recent update, and are subject to change at any time.
 For more information on any specific law, please consult your state’s official website.